plajdo/SafeAreaPlugin/README.md

 #### Commands:
 - /sa-test
     - Does nothing, just prints a message confirming that the plugin was loaded successfully.
+- /sa-check
+    - Checks if you are currently standing inside of a safe area.
 - /sa-create <x1> <y1> <z1> <x2> <y2> <z2>
     - Creates a new safe area between two points in your Minecraft world.
     - From that point on until it's removed it will block spawning of any hostile mobs!